argoproj/notifications-engine/docs/services/teams.md

     notifications.argoproj.io/subscribe.on-sync-succeeded.teams: channelName
 ```

-Alternatively you can define teams url straight into subscription annotation
+Alternatively you can define teams url straight into subscription annotation, this feature should be enabled separetely in teams service config

 ```yaml
 apiVersion: argoproj.io/v1alpha1